Luka Yoshida-Martin

-Luka Yoshida-Martin (born 10 April 2001) is an Australian rules footballer who plays for Brisbane in the AFL Women's (AFLW).
+Luka Yoshida-Martin (born 10 April 2001) is an Australian rules footballer who played for Brisbane in the AFL Women's (AFLW).

 Early life

 Soccer career

 Yoshida-Martin started as a soccer player at the age of 8 and was identified at an early age selected as part of the National Premier Leagues Women's academy program.
 She played junior football with Brisbane City FC and The Gap FC.
-She was selected to represented Queensland in soccer.
+She was selected to represent Queensland in soccer.

 She attended secondary school at Kedron State High School in Brisbane, Queensland.

-At age of 19 was signed by Mitchelton FC to play senior football.
+Aged 19, she was signed by Mitchelton FC to play senior football.
 A serious ankle injury almost put an end to her soccer career and she switched codes, playing both sports.

 Switch to Australian rules

 Yoshida-Martin began playing Australian rules in 2019 for the Kedron Football Club and was part of the Division 1 premiership team.
 She also played at University of Queensland in the AFL Queensland Women's League.